photogrammetry-scanner/docs/README.md

 # C-code Feeder Arduino CNC shield

 A simple G-code feeder for the Arduino UNO CNC shield that is accessed wirelessly.
-Commands can be sent manually by the http:// api or automatically from G-code file.
+Commands can be sent manually by the http:// api or automatically from G-code file (idea shamelessly stolen here: [thingiverse.com/thing:3960533](https://www.thingiverse.com/thing:3960533)).

 **Description**